pchardware.org

 Intel Core 2 Extreme X6800

-The Intel Core 2 Extreme X6800 is a dual-core desktop processor released in July 2006, based on the Conroe microarchitecture.
+The Intel Core 2 Extreme X6800 is a dual-core desktop processor released in July 2006, based on the Conroe microarchitecture and featuring a base clock of 2.93 GHz.

-The Intel Core 2 Extreme X6800 is a high-end desktop processor from Intel's Core 2 Extreme series, launched in July 2006.
-It features two cores and two threads, with a base clock speed of 2.93 GHz and a total L2 cache of 4 MB.
+The Intel Core 2 Extreme X6800 is a high-end desktop processor from Intel's Core 2 Extreme series, launched in July 2006 with a suggested retail price of 999 USD.
+It is built on the Conroe microarchitecture and features two cores with two threads, a base clock speed of 2.93 GHz, and a total L2 cache of 4 MB.
 The processor has a TDP of 75 W and uses the LGA 775 socket.
-It supports instruction sets including MMX, SSE, SSE2, SSE3, SSSE3, Enhanced Intel SpeedStep Technology (EIST), Intel 64, XD bit, Intel Active Management Technology (iAMT2), and Intel VT-x.
+It supports instruction sets including MMX, SSE, SSE2, SSE3, SSSE3, Intel 64, XD bit, and virtualization (Intel VT-x).
 The X6800 has an unlocked multiplier, allowing for overclocking.
-It was launched with an MSRP of 999 USD.
-This processor is compatible with motherboards featuring the LGA 775 socket and chipsets that support the Conroe microarchitecture.
+It is compatible with motherboards that have an LGA 775 socket and chipset support for the Conroe series.

 Specifications